 Deferred revenues represent amounts collected from, or invoiced to, customers in excess of revenues recognized.
-This results primarily from the billing of annual customer support agreements, as well as billings for other professional services fees that have not yet been performed by the Company and billings for license fees that are deferred due to insufficient persuasive evidence that an arrangement exists.
+This results primarily from the billing of annual customer support agreements, as well as billings for other professional services fees that have not yet been performed by the Company and billings for license fees that are deferred due to one of the revenue recognition criteria not being met.
 The value of deferred revenues will increase or decrease based on the timing of invoices and recognition of software revenue.
 The Company expenses internal direct and incremental costs related to contract acquisition and origination as incurred.